Due to COVID-19, CRH will continue working remotely through July 31.

 About the Dakota Conference on Rural and Public Health

-The Dakota Conference has served as an interdisciplinary forum for more than 25 years.
+The Dakota Conference has served as an interdisciplinary forum for 35 years.
 Attracting about 350+

 professionals annually, the conference provides an opportunity to share strategies for building and sustaining